 Who Should Be Tested?

 If you think you have symptoms of a thyroid problem, ask your doctor if you should be tested.
 People with symptoms or risk factors may need tests more often.
 Hypothyroidism more frequently affects women over age 60.
-Hyperthyroidism is also more common in women and in people over 60.
+Hyperthyroidism is also more common in women.
 A family history raises your risk of either disorder.

 Thyroid Neck Check